tomalcala/nodejs-ex/README.md

 ### Local

 1. Install the Node modules with `$ yarn install` (or the NPM counterpart, I recommend Yarn though.
-1. Run the Bucklescript Builder with `$ yarn start`.
+1. Run the Bucklescript Builder with `$ yarn start:watch`.
 1. Run the Node develepment server with `$ yarn js:start`.

 ## Access